David Gilmour (album)

-David Gilmour is the debut solo studio album by Pink Floyd guitarist and co-lead vocalist David Gilmour.
-The album was released in May and June 1978 in the United Kingdom and the United States, respectively.
+David Gilmour is the debut solo studio album by Pink Floyd guitarist and co-lead vocalist David Gilmour, released on 26 May 1978.
 The album reached number 17 in the UK and number 29 on the Billboard US album charts; it was certified Gold in the US by the RIAA.
 The album was produced by Gilmour, and consists mostly of blues and guitar-oriented rock songs, except for the piano-dominated ballad "So Far Away".

 Production and recording

 The tracks used for the album were recorded between February and March 1978 with engineer John Etchells at Super Bear Studios in France.
 They were then mixed at the same studio by Nick Griffiths.
 Session musicians included bass guitarist Rick Wills and drummer Willie Wilson, both of whom used to be part of Jokers Wild with Gilmour.
+The album was recorded at the same studio where Pink Floyd bandmate Richard Wright had recorded his first solo album Wet Dream just weeks before, though it would not be released until September 1978.

 Album's cover artwork

 The album cover used for the first EMI pressings of the album LP was done by Hipgnosis and Gilmour and includes Gilmour, Rick Wills and Willie Wilson in the cover photo; Gilmour was credited on the cover for contributing "Keyboards, Vocals" though he was primarily a guitarist.
 The CBS/Columbia pressings (outside Europe) listed Gilmour as contributing "Guitars, Keyboards, Vocals".
 Among those depicted on the inner sleeve is Gilmour's then-wife, Ginger.